openaphid/openaphid.github.com/source/_posts/2012-06-27-openaphid-android-v0-dot-1-released.markdown

 ![performance benchmark](/images/tank_banckmark_android_v0.1.jpg "Benchmark Results")

-OpenAphid shows great performance again as we can tell from this chart.
+OpenAphid-Engine shows great performance again as we can tell from this chart.
 It's on par with `cocos2d-x`, and faster than others.

 `cocos2d-android-1` suffers from the frequently GC pauses of Dalvik VM as observed from logcat. `Ngcore` is the slowest engine once again, and its rendering is also buggy in this test.
 The dirty area in black color should have been cleared in the screenshot below, we've filed a bug report about it to Ngcore: